 We also offer the subjects for students intending to continue their legal education and take the professional course at the Institute of Professional Legal Studies in Belfast.

-All the modules in Stages 1 and 2 are compulsory, covering the essential foundation modules of legal professional qualification.
+All the modules in Stages 1 and 2 are compulsory, covering the essential foundation modules of legal professional qualification - see the Modules section for more information.

-In Stage 3, you have the freedom to follow the areas of law that interest you the most, choosing from a wide choice of optional modules.
-Up to a third of your modules at this Stage may be from other areas of the University, such as English, politics, history, business or a modern language.
+In Stage 3, you have the freedom to follow the areas of law that interest you the most, choosing from a wide choice of optional modules:

 The 24 hour library service is really good.
 I like studying there as it is a good change of scenery from my room.
 The staff in the Law Library are very helpful and accommodating.
 The shuttle bus service which takes home students who like to study late is very useful.